elithrade/blog/README.md

 This repo is made using [MkDocs](https://www.mkdocs.org/user-guide/deploying-your-docs/).

+The site is hosted at https://elithrade.github.io/blog/ using GitHub Pages.
+This repo currently only contains some technical study notes although it is called blog.

 All the files are in `Markdown` located under `/docs` folder.

 [MkDocs](https://www.mkdocs.org/user-guide/deploying-your-docs/) is a static site generator geared towards (technical) project documentation.